srivani1224/VNR_CONNECT/README.md

 # VNR CONNECT

-A new Flutter project.
+VNR CONNECT is a Mobile Application to manage different college activities like fest activities,clubs and their activities.

 ## Getting Started

-VNR CONNECT is a Mobile Application to manage different college activities like fest activities,clubs and their activities.
+To build this application first you need install flutter into your local system.
+Then you can follow the following steps to use the application.

 ## How to Use
 **Step 1:**